OctopusDeploy/People/Engineering/Software-Engineering/L4-Lead-Software-Engineer.md

 - I am an expert in my team's domain.
 - I confidently tackle uncertain or risky situations with minimal upfront information and oversight.
 - I make thoughtful architectural decisions, addressing cross-cutting concerns like infrastructure, security, scalability, and maintainability.
-- I stay informed on evolving standards, platform features, and key vendor and community technologies.
+- I stay informed on evolving standards, platform features, and relevant technologies.

 <details>
 <summary>Examples</summary>

 - I successfully completed a large, complex project with multiple components.
 - I led the investigation and resolution of a bug or incident in a highly ambiguous or risky area.
-- I consulted with experts on a complex problem outside my domain and ensured their insights were applied effectively by my team.
+- I consulted with experts on a complex problem outside my domain and ensured their insights were applied effectively.

 </details>